viamrobotics/docs/docs/program/extend/SDK-as-server.md

 Currently, [modular resource](/program/extend/) development is supported only with the [RDK (Go SDK)](https://pkg.go.dev/go.viam.com/rdk).
 However, you can leverage any Viam [SDK](/program/extend/sdk-as-server) to create a custom component implementation by using an SDK as a server.

-## What is a server component implementation?
+## What is a custom component implementation?

-The custom component server implementation allows you to create custom components that interface with the `viam-server` using Viam's SDKs.
+Implementing a custom component allows you to create a new component type (or a new model of an existing type, such as a new `arm` model) that interfaces with `viam-server` using Viam's SDKs.
-A server component is a subclass of a [component](https://python.viam.dev/autoapi/viam/components/component_base/index.html#module-viam.components.component_base) that allows you to register the new component with the `viam-server` as a [*remote*](/appendix/glossary/#remote_anchor) after you spin up an SDK server (which can have one or many custom components).
+A custom component is a subclass of a [component](https://python.viam.dev/autoapi/viam/components/component_base/index.html#module-viam.components.component_base) that allows you to register the new component with the `viam-server` as a [*remote*](/appendix/glossary/#remote_anchor) after you spin up an SDK server (which can have one or many custom components).

-In other words, a server component implementation is a way for you to connect to, control, and monitor any unsupported robots, sensors, or components using any of Viam's clients, including our SDKs and the Viam app.
+In other words, a custom component implementation is a way for you to integrate unsupported components into a robot running on the Viam platform.

-## Why use the SDK to create a custom server component implementation?
+## Why use the SDK to create a custom component implementation?

 While the main Viam RDK is written in Go, you can create custom components using the Viam SDKs (like Python) and connect them to a robot as a remote component.
-This allows you to extend the functionality of a robot, or even create an entire robot exclusively.
+This allows you to use hardware that is not natively supported by Viam, without having to use Go if you prefer not to.
-Once you have created and registered your server component with the `viam-server`, you will be able to control and monitor your from the Viam SDK and from the [Viam app](https://app.viam.com/).
+Once you have created and registered your custom component with `viam-server`, you will be able to control and monitor your component from the Viam SDK and from the [Viam app](https://app.viam.com/).

+## What is required to create a custom component?

-For example, let's say that you have built a custom robotic arm that is not supported by [Viam's arm component from our SDK](https://python.viam.dev/autoapi/viam/components/arm/index.html#module-viam.components.arm), and you want to integrate it with Viam.
+For example, let's say that you have a robotic arm that is not one of the models supported by [Viam's arm component](/components/arm/), and you want to integrate it with Viam.
-You will need to create a server component and register the new arm in order to use it with the Viam SDK.
+You will need to create a custom component and register the new arm model in order to use it with the Viam SDK.
 Once your new arm is registered, you will be able to use it remotely with Viam.

 {{% alert title="Tip" color="tip" %}}
 Here is an example of [how to create a custom arm component in the Python SDK documentation](https://python.viam.dev/examples/example.html#subclass-a-component).
 {{% /alert %}}

-## What is required to create a custom component?

 To create a custom component and connect it to the RDK: